-Assessing the sustainability of any individual product or company is a core facet of the work we do here at Grow Ensemble.
+Assessing the sustainability of any individual product or company is a core facet of the work I've done throughout my career as a writer, podcast host, and social entrepreneur.

-For our Buy Ensemble Better-World Business & Product Directory, we see it as our duty to both identify and define what makes for a sustainable product in any industry or category.
+For me, I see it as our duty to both identify and define what makes for a sustainable product in any industry or category.

-If we’re to Buy Ensemble, we’re making purchasing decisions with a sense of the greater “we” in mind.
+If we’re to buy sustainably, we’re making purchasing decisions with a sense of the greater “we” in mind.
 We’re considering how this purchase affects people and the planet beyond ourselves.

-In our efforts to actually fulfill that duty, Buy-ing Ensemble, we believe definitions are critically important.
+In our efforts to actually fulfill that duty, we believe definitions are critically important.

 If there’s no agreed-upon definition of “sustainability,” it’s unclear what anyone means when they say their product is sustainable.